Todd Alsup: Career

-In November 2010, Alsup's song "How I'm Made" became a Top 12 Finalist, alongside artists Lucius in the 5th Annual Songwriters Circle Contest in New York City.
-Past winners include Kate Voegele, Company of Thieves, and Mieka Pauley.
-Placing in the Top 5, word of Alsup's talent reached legendary music industry blogger Bob Lefsetz.
-"If this record came out when I was in college everybody would know who Todd Alsup was", Lefsetz writes.
-"If you think this guy has no talent you know nothing".
+In November 2010, Alsup's song "How I'm Made" became a Top 12 Finalist in the 5th Annual Songwriters Circle Contest in New York City.
+The song placed in the Top 5, prompting music industry blogger Bob Lefsetz to wrote, "If you think this guy has no talent you know nothing ...
+If this record came out when I was in college everybody would know who Todd Alsup was".

-A club remix of the single "The Only Thing," produced by legendary DJ Richard Cutmore was released in 2011 and "The Only Thing" won the 2012 OutMusic Award for "Pop Song of the Year."
+A club remix of the single "The Only Thing," produced by DJ Richard Cutmore was released in 2011, and "The Only Thing" won the 2012 OutMusic Award for "Pop Song of the Year."

-In March 2012, Alsup was invited to perform at the 23rd Annual GLAAD Media Awards in New York City.
-The following month he was invited by Yamaha to showcase alongside Vanessa Carlton, Jon McLaughlin, and Landon Pigg at Yamaha's annual entertainment conference, hosted by the comedian Sinbad (entertainer).
+In March 2012, Alsup was invited to perform at the 23rd GLAAD Media Awards in New York City.
+The following month he was invited by Yamaha to showcase at the company's annual entertainment conference.

 Alsup is currently in the studio completing his third studio album.
 The project was funded in part by fans (known as the Todd Squad) via a successful Kickstarter campaign in April 2015.
 The work on this project was done across continents with Swiss producer Orlando Ribar.
 Much of the recording was done in Switzerland and additional recording was done at Threshold Studios in New York City.